June 11th marks 90-days since the Great Tohoku Earthquake, here’s a personal perspective update post from the trenches: http://bit.ly/iX0wUD

 As a simple case in point, we attended the always popular – and first of this season – Tokyo Garden Party the other night.. a beer-garden oasis atop the Tokyu department store in Shibuya with several hundred of the usual suspects.
 It was also the first time to see many of the extended friends and family, of course all had personal and professional stories to share.
 It’s gonna take awhile for everyone to really deal with this, especially so in the most affected areas, and that is the one main observation I can predict with confidence going forward.

-As with all ying-yang, it’s also safe to expect we will see 3.11 become a catalyst for positive change and there’s plenty of action in that regard – for us included – already well underway.
-Meanwhile, we’re Bringing the Community Together here on Monday the 13th and will continue to do all we can – no more, no less no excuses – to play our small part in this most worthy cause.
-Otherwise, once again, many thanks to all for your continued kind and considerate understanding and heartfelt support, during these most unusual times.
+As with all ying-yang, it’s also safe to expect we will see 3.11 become a catalyst for positive change and there’s plenty of action in that regard already well underway.
+Meanwhile, we’re Bringing the Community Together here on Monday the 13th and will continue to do all we can – no more, no less no excuses.
+Otherwise, once again, many (many-many) thanks to all for your continued kind and considerate understanding and heartfelt support, during these most unusual times.